|Advanced Audio Recording|

 A design with dedicated absorption material and front diaphragm at the front plate.

 Conclusion and Summary

-Optimized absorbers can be used to obtain an appropriate sound absorption profile in studios.
+Optimized sound absorbers can be created by resonating modules to obtain an appropriate sound absorption in studios.

 You may also want to have a look at the article QRD-diffusers